How we use your personal information – Polygeia

 What personal information will be processed?

 Polygeia will keep a record of a very limited set of personal details that you will have provided in your initial application, and in any supporting documents requested as part of the application, plus any additional details provided by any referees/interviewers during your application.
+For mailing list subscriptions, this is limited to the information you provide when you sign up.

 This information will normally be limited to the applicant’s: name; email address(es); and educational/professional profile (CV) as relevant to the application.
+In the case of mailing list subscriptions, this is limited to your name and email address.

 How we use your personal information